-The first thing to consider when starting therapy is to find out whether the therapist has the training and experience to treat the specific issue(s) you need help with.
+The first thing to consider when starting therapy is whether the therapist has the training and experience to treat the specific issue(s) you’re facing.
 Each therapist has what’s called a Scope of Practice, which is essentially a list of things they do and do not treat.
 My family therapy practice has a specific scope with regard to the issues and situations I treat.
 Please start by reviewing the following list of issues that are beyond the scope of my practice and require specialized counseling.

 Issues I do not treat: